SofaPirate/Plaquette/docs/why_plaquette.rst

 Media artists, interactive designers, digital luthiers, and electronic musicians constantly engage with real-time signals.
-However, when working with tangible computing systems such as embedded sensors, robotics, connected objects, and electronic music instruments, available tools such as Arduino are often very low-level and lack expressivity.
-Creative practitionners thus struggle to design interesting works directly using such platforms.
+However, when working with tangible computing systems such as embedded sensors, robotics, connected objects, and electronic music instruments, available tools such as `Arduino <https://www.arduino.cc/>`_ are often very low-level and lack expressivity.
+Creative practitioners thus struggle to implement their vision directly using such platforms.

 Consider the following case of learning how to work with a simple lignt sensor (eg. photoresistor) connected to an Arduino board on analog pin 0.
 The code reads